 If you thought getting a badge to San Diego Comic-Con was tough, you better buckle in for the bumpy ride that is the General Hotel Sale, or, as we lovingly call it, Hotelpocalypse.
-On Thursday, April 28, attendees will try for a hotel, and just like with badge sales (2+ years ago, so you may or may not even remember!), some attendees will walk away disappointed.
+On Wednesday, April 12, attendees will try for a hotel, and just like with badge sales, some attendees will walk away disappointed.

 Back again this year is most attendees’ least favorite words: randomized waiting room.
 Yes, the hotel sale will utilize a randomized waiting room again this year – which means that speed is no longer a determining factor in getting a hotel.

 According to onPeak in 2016, the order in which they process your form is based on the timestamp when you gain access to the form from the waiting room.
-This is clearly stated on this year’s page, “Beginning at 9:00 AM Pacific Daylight Time (PDT) on Thursday, April 28, 2022, all users within the online waiting room will be assigned a random place in line.
+This is clearly stated on this year’s page, “At 9:00 AM PDT, everyone in the waiting room will be assigned a random place in line.
 Guests will then be moved from the waiting room to the request form based on this order.
-The order in which requests are processed will be based on the time a guest was granted access to the form.
+Randomization will not take place until 9:00 AM PDT and is not based on the time at which you enter the waiting room before that point.
 No further randomization will take place throughout the process.”

 So how does all of this work?
 How can you help make sure that you get the downtown hotel of your dreams (and if you’re wondering why staying downtown is so great, check out our Case for Staying Downtown and In the Gaslamp Quarter)?